loisaidasam/patio-rocks/README.md

 ### Crop

-I manually cropped the image using the `Preview` app on OSX
+I manually cropped the image to be JUST the area I care about using the `Preview` app on OSX (I used the `Smart Lasso` tool, woof!)

 ![assets/cropped.png](assets/cropped.png)